 A more advanced study of steering and suspension designs, including rear suspension, front-end geometry, tire design features and service, and standard and power disc and drum brake systems.

-Prerequisites: AT 121, PH 162.
+Prerequisites: At 121, SC 162.
 Hours of class per week: 2.
-Hours of lab per week: 2.
+Hours of lab per seek: 2.